 The artists themselves are often unaware of the most profound revelations of their works because those works are created in the less than profound context of the outmoded worldview that drove human behavior in the past and does so today.
 It is in our best interest then to revisit representative expressions of the old human narrative from the vantage point of the emerging new human narrative and harvest the profound insights that can further enrich our self-understanding.
 Indeed, our failure to do so puts the very future of humanity at risk.

-— Walt Whitman
+— Walt Whitman (1819-1892)

 We will often use conventional critiques of the works of art we have chosen in order to provide contrast with the deeper meaning that can be felt in the work.
-The limitation of that approach, however, is that we are still using the conventional “higher level thinking skills” of Benjamin Boom’s taxonomy—namely analysis, synthesis and evaluation.
+The limitation of that approach, however, is that we are still using the conventional “higher level thinking skills” of Benjamin Bloom’s taxonomy—namely analysis, synthesis and evaluation.

 Mystics know that the very act of thinking itself is a false-self centered activity and of limited value in the pursuit of deeper truths.
 Self-realization is attained in the wordless and thoughtless present moment, not in the mind.
 The paradox is that thinking and knowledge itself isn’t necessary for Self-realization and yet it helps or seems to.
-In any case it is a lot of fun and nothing so characterizes the NOW of Simple Reality as joy itself.
+In any case it is a lot of fun, and nothing so characterizes the NOW of Simple Reality as joy itself.

-— C. G. Jung
+— C. G. Jung (1875-1961)

-Psychiatrist Silvano Arieti, brings insights gleaned from his clinical practice to bear on the creative process, especially in the arts.
+Psychiatrist Silvano Arieti brings insights gleaned from his clinical practice to bear on the creative process, especially in the arts.
 “From a social point of view this ordinary creativity is extremely important.
 It gives a feeling of satisfaction and may eliminate a sense of frustration, thus providing one with a basic positive attitude about oneself and the work of one’s life.”[x]

 Psychotherapist Erich Neuman reaches even deeper into the human psyche to affirm the importance of art.
 “Recoiling from the discontents of the present, the yearning of the artist reaches back to that primordial image in the unconscious which is best fitted to compensate the insufficiency and one-sidedness of the spirit of the age.
-The artist seizes this image, and in the work of raising it from deepest unconsciousness and bringing it nearest to consciousness, he transforms its shape, until it can be accepted by his contemporaries according to their capacities.”
+The artist seizes this image, and in the work of raising it from deepest unconsciousness and bringing it nearest to consciousness, he transforms its shape, until it can be accepted by his contemporaries according to their capacities.”[xi]

 Betty Edwards says as much in talking about the three stages of creativity: insight, incubation and illumination.
-“In each of these stages, the creative work occurs largely at an unconscious level—and often after the left hemisphere’s conscious, rational search for a solution has been exhausted.”
+“In each of these stages, the creative work occurs largely at an unconscious level—and often after the left hemisphere’s conscious, rational search for a solution has been exhausted.”[xii]